 By refreshing planograms with new ranges one ensures correct implementation in stores because, without correct planograms, products might be merchandised in the wrong places.
 It will also aid in communicating the buyer’s strategy with the specific products to the store managers.

 So you have created your range by using range maintenance and range optimizer, now what?
 Read the articles linked above, as a reminder of how to use both these functions within the DotActiv application.

 Below is a step by step guide on how to update a planogram and database with new ranges and what to do if it’s not working.

-Step 1: Maintain The Range
+Step 1: Optimise Or Maintain The Range

 Maintaining your range means ensuring your range stays current and up to date by adding newly listed products and removing discontinued lines from the planogram in order for it to be sent out to stores for implementation.

 Products can have the following statuses and should be maintained accordingly: active, discontinued and suspended.
-See below a description of each.
+See below for a description of each.